FizaBeg/Music-in-Python-using-Earsketch/README.md

 * Create a function to call effects for sound files.
 * Organize code by using variables.

+Here the link of the file is present in the 'code link file'.

 During this project I learned:
 * To use features in Earsketch.
 * Create a basic composition using Python.